 + Q. Can I make modifications to my house?

 In general, you can make any interior changes to your house without HOA approval.
 Any exterior change must be submitted to the Covenants Committee for approval before making the requested change.

 + Q. What document defines the changes that I can make to my house?

-The Architectural Guidelines provide an overall framework to allow the community to develop and progress in an orderly, cohesive and attractive manner, implementing planning concepts and philosophy which are required by regulatory agencies and desirable to Residents.
-The Architectural Guidelines include minimum standards for the design, size, location, style, structure, materials, color, and mode of architecture, mode of landscaping and relevant criteria for the construction or addition of improvements of any nature.
+The Architectural Requirements provide an overall framework to allow the community to develop and progress in an orderly, cohesive and attractive manner, implementing planning concepts and philosophy which are required by regulatory agencies and desirable to Residents.
+The Architectural Requirements include minimum standards for the design, size, location, style, structure, materials, color, and mode of architecture, mode of landscaping and relevant criteria for the construction or addition of improvements of any nature.
 They also establish a process for judicious review of proposed new developments and changes within the community.
-The Architectural Guidelines contain typical improvements that could be undertaken by Homeowners.
+The Architectural Requirements contain typical improvements that could be undertaken by Homeowners.
 These may range from a major addition/alteration such as a deck or patio to a relatively minor project such as a storm door.
-The Architectural Guidlines are being revised in 2018 and will be posted when available.

 + Q. How do I get approval for modifications to my house?

 Appendix B of the Architectural Requirements document tells you what documentation and signatures are needed to get approval for an exterior modification.
 The exterior modification form can be downloaded from the Management Community Documents web page.

 + Q. How long does the approval process take?